sntakirutimana72/WeatherEd/README.md

-# React App Template
+# WeatherEd

-A React app template that consists of linter configurations and other additional boilerplate code.
-Built with HTML5, CSS, JavaScript &amp; React.
+A WeatherEd app is an app that allows users to check current weather stats of 30 US cities.
+Users can view different cities and choose which one at a time to check its weather stats.

 ## Built With

 - HTML5
 - CSS3
+- APIs
+- Redux
+- React
 - JavaScript
-- React

 ## Live Demo